Acquired methemoglobinemia induced by indoxacarb poisoning: a case report

 Patient perspective: the patient and his family were satisfied with the health care we provided during the hospitalization, and they were hopeful about his health outcomes.

 Informed consent: the patient was informed about the publication of the case report and why the authors wanted to report it.
-A verbal consent was obtained from the patient for the picture and the clinical data to be published in the journal.
+A consent was obtained from the patient for the picture and the clinical data to be published in the journal.

 Indoxacarb is a new oxadiazine insecticide useful in killing insects that developed resistance to pyrethroid, organophosphate, and carbamate insecticides [3].
 It negatively affects the functioning of the insect nervous system by blocking voltage-gated sodium channels and generates nerve function impairment, paralysis, suspension of feeding, and death of insects [2,3].
 Even though, indoxacarb is considered an organophosphate replacement with low acute and chronic mammalian toxicity [2].
 There are few cases reported in the medical literature regarding indoxacarb poisoning in humans.
 Methemoglobinemia, rhabdomyolysis and acute kidney injury are reported as possible complications of indoxacarb poisoning [4].
 In our patient, the only complication observed was methemoglobinemia.
 Methemoglobin is an oxidized derivative of hemoglobin.
-It is generated by oxidization of the oxygen-carrying ferrous iron (Fe2+) of heme to the ferric iron (Fe3+) which causes a particular bluish color similar to cyanosis [4,5].
+It is generated by oxidization of the oxygen-carrying ferrous iron (Fe2+) of heme to the ferric iron (Fe3+) which causes a particular bluish colour similar to cyanosis [4,5].
 Each day, less than 3% of hemoglobin is naturally oxidized to methemoglobin [6].
 The ferric hemes of Methb are unable to bind oxygen.
 The methemoglobin shifts the oxygen dissociation curve to the left leading to increased oxygen affinity for oxygen, thus impairment in the delivery of oxygen to tissues [6,7].
 Decreasing enzymatic reduction of intrinsic methemoglobin is responsible for congenital methemoglobinemia, whereas exposure to drugs or toxins causes anoxidation of hemoglobin and leads to acquired methemoglobinemia [6].

 The symptoms of methemoglobinemia are vague, and they depend on MetHb levels.
 The symptoms usually increase when MetHb levels increase [2].
 For a level between 10-20%, the patient usually presents with only cyanosis [4].
 Symptoms such as tachypnea, chest pain, tachycardia, and headache could be manifested beyond 20%.
 Above 40%, of neurological symptoms such as confusion, seizures, lethargy, and coma were noticed associated with cardiac manifestations like hypertension and arrhythmia [1,2].
 MetHb level of more than 70% is extremely fatal and frequently leads to death [8].
 In our patient methemoglobin level was 12.5%, and he had general cyanosis, coma, and hypoxemia without any other complications.
 Methemoglobinemia is usually diagnosed based on clinical features and history.
 The presence of cyanosis, hypoxemia refractory to supplemental oxygen therapy, and SpO2 significantly different from the SaO2 ("saturation gap") supports the diagnosis [3,7,8].
 A saturation gap of more than 5% between SpO2 and SaO2 is a diagnostic key to the presence of MetHb [9].
 Otherwise, the muddy brown discoloration of freshly drawn blood is a crucial characteristic.
 The confirmatory test consists of blood gas with co-oximetry that can measure different types of hemoglobin and determine the blood MetHb level [1].

-Our patient was clinically cyanotic under FiO2 100% with a chocolate brown color of blood.
+Our patient was clinically cyanotic under FiO2 100% with a chocolate brown colour of blood.
 His SpO2 of 80% was significantly different from the oxygen saturation (SaO2 100%) and PaO2 (450 mmHg) in ABG analysis.
 The most effective antidote for toxic methemoglobinemia is the methylene blue which acts as an exogenous cofactor.
 It is converted to leucomethylene blue which in turn can reduce methemoglobin using NADPH reductase [7].
 Methylene blue is commonly indicated for symptomatic patients, especially those with hypoxemia, or for asymptomatic patients with methemoglobin level above 20% [3].
 The treatment consists of administration of 1-2 mg/kg body weight of methylene blue given intravenously in normal saline over 5-30 minutes [10].
 In this case, the patient was drowsy then he presented coma, severe hypoxemia, and cyanosis with chocolate brown blood, so intravenous methylene blue at the dose of 1.5 mg/Kg (100 mg) was slowly injected for 30 minutes.
 Generally, the response is obtained within 1 hour.
 As illustrated in our patient, methylene blue minimizes the elimination half-life of methemoglobinemia to 90-120 minutes [1].
 Based on the present recommendations, methemoglobin levels should be measured 1 hour after injection.
 A repeat dose may be necessary if the patient is still symptomatic and levels remain high [1].
 At doses greater than 7 mg/kg after repeated doses, clinicians should be aware of the fact that methylene blue is itself an oxidant and may cause anemia, and acute hemolysis and may paradoxically worsen the methemoglobinemia [4].

 Most patients require only one dose, as observed in our patient, who was improved with a single dose.
 As reported by Wu et al. [2], in acute indoxacarb poisoning, the patient required only one dose of intravenous methylene blue, and he recovered without complications.
 Even though, in some cases, repeated administration of methylene blue might be necessary.
 In a case reported by DK Lee et al. [3], multiple doses of methylene blue were administered because the patient persisted symptomatic for 23 hours with headache, cyanosis, and dyspnea.
 The administration of methylene blue can cause different adverse events in some patients and needs to be explored, especially in those with underlying enzyme deficiencies, such as glucose 6 phosphate dehydrogenase deficiency [9].
 Ascorbic acid or vitamin C, a powerful antioxidant agent, is frequently used as an alternative therapy in cases where methylene blue is not possible, ineffective, or contraindicated.
 Hyperbaric oxygen and exchange transfusion are other modalities of management that have proved to be beneficial in severe cases [8,9].
 Thus, as demonstrated in this case, indoxacarb is also a dangerous and toxic insecticide in humans.
 Here, we report the first case of indoxacarb poisoning in Tunisia.
 As illustrated in this case, methemoglobinemia secondary to indoxacarb ingestion can be successfully managed with methylene blue injection, associated to supportive care and symptomatic treatment.
 In front of the easy availability and the frequent use of indoxacrab, the physicians working in the intensive care unit and emergency department should be able to early recognize and adequately manage it, in order to have a good prognosis.